Key Bridge (Washington, D.C.): Construction

-On June 1, 1916, the Army Corps of Engineers named the new bridge "Francis Scott Key Bridge," in honor of the man who had written the lyrics to the Star Spangled Banner whose home was just a few blocks from the bridge's abutment.
+On June 1, 1916, the Army Corps of Engineers named the new bridge "Francis Scott Key Bridge," in honor of Francis Scott Key, who had written the lyrics to the "Star Spangled Banner" and whose home was just a few blocks from the bridge's abutment.
 Plans began to be drawn up at that time.

 The Classical Revival bridge was designed by Nathan C. Wyeth, an architect in private practice in the city, and Major Max C. Tyler, an engineer with the Army Corps of Engineers.
 The legislation authorizing the bridge's construction required that the United States Department of War consult with the United States Commission of Fine Arts (CFA) in the design of the bridge.
 Subsequently, the Chief of Engineers of the Army Corps of Engineers asked the CFA for a list of architects whom the CFA believed would be competent to design an aesthetically pleasing bridge.
 The CFA swiftly provided a list, and in July 1916 Tyler met with the CFA to discuss a short list of potential architects.
 The CFA and Tyler also conferred on the bridge's orientation, design, and approaches.
 Tyler selected Wyeth.
 The plans were nearly complete by September.
 Wyeth and Tyler's initial design for the bridge was a double-deck structure with a single, high span.
 But with World War I erupting in Europe, inflation made this structure too costly.
 Wyeth then submitted a design for a single-deck, single-span bridge on January 12, 1917.
 The CFA asked Wyeth to design a multi-span bridge, or, failing that, to construct non-structural decorative elements that would make it look as if the bridge had multiple spans.
 Wyeth agreed, and the CFA approved the bridge design.

 In January 1917, the Corps of Engineers found that inflation in the price of construction materials made it necessary to ask for $300,000 more in funding from Congress.
 Congress balked at paying.
 But citizen pressure and the danger of Aqueduct Bridge's collapse due to ice flows in the spring convinced Congress to pay the money.